¼ cup black walnuts or Nature's Eats English Walnuts

 A common question you hear these days is, “Is that gluten-free?”
 With the recent discovery of how gluten can affect our overall health and well-being, it is always exciting to find gluten-free recipes.
 This gluten free muffin recipe is also perfect for vegan baking.
 Rather than using eggs, it calls for flaxseed as an egg substitute.
 You can also make these gluten free muffins with eggs if desired.

-Preheat oven to 375 degrees.
-Prepare flax eggs and put to the side.
+Preheat oven to 375°F. Prepare flax eggs (combine 1 tablespoon flaxseed meal plus 3 tablespoons water) and put it to the side.

 Prepare muffin pan with liners or grease with coconut oil.

 In a bowl whisk together the flax eggs, agave, mashed banana, and coconut or olive oil until fully combined.

 Add in applesauce, brown sugar, sea salt, baking soda, and cinnamon, and continue to whisk to combine.